Cologne to Mainz by Bike and Barge

 Entrance fees and sightseeing fees are not included.

-Items of a personal nature such as phone calls, laundry, etc.
+Items of a personal nature such as phone calls, laundry, etc., are not included.

 Grading

 ain gear and water bottle.
 Your luggage remains on the boat.
-For this reason the trip is a grade 1 cycle and is considered suitable for beginners.*For safety reasons, we insist that cycle helmets be included as a compulsory item on your equipment list.
+For this reason the trip is graded introductory and is considered suitable for beginners.*For safety reasons, we insist that cycle helmets be included as a compulsory item on your equipment list.

 What You Carry